spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/share-list-item/README.md

 # share-list-item (molecule)

-Displays a list item of business unit which shows company name and drop-down with access variants.
+Displays a list item of a business unit which shows company name and drop-down menu with access variants.

 ## Code sample